 Creating a Work Space Using Math Essay

-The Math Essay question type (best for math assessments) gives students a space to type out their work using a wide variety of math symbols and operations.
+The Math Essay with Rich Text question type (best for math assessments) gives students a space to type out their work using a wide variety of math symbols and operations.
 The student will toggle from using their keyboard to using the math keypad as shown below.

 Middle School / High School Example:

-While in the response area, students have the option of switching back and forth from the math keypad to the use of their keyboard.
+While in the response area, students have the option of switching back and forth from the math keypad to the use of their keyboard as shown below.

 Build the Question

 If you are creating a new item, select the + Create button on the assessment builder, title the item, then select the Add New plus sign to add a question.

 If you are adding to an existing item, simply select the Add New plus sign (as shown above) to add a question to the item.

 Next, select the Math category from the options on the left, then select Math Essay with Rich Text.